johnpaulaquino/PH_Address_LookupAPI/readme.md

 it should input the parent of the municipalities, the Laguna.

 ## ⏺️ Demo
-Link for demo. but as of now, I have no video
+Link for demo, but as of now, I have no video.

 ## 📑 Essential Features